Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 But I also knew the real answer wasn't that simple.
 One wrong word could trigger a HUD complaint, a state civil rights filing, five-figure penalties, and the kind of reputational damage that takes a decade to rebuild.

 So I did what I always did when the stakes were high: I pulled the layers.
 Federal Fair Housing Act on familial status.
 New Mexico Human Rights Act.
 A Santa Fe County provision I'd never read before.
 The City of Santa Fe's enforcement framework.
-Twenty minutes later I had the full picture — federal exposure, state penalties, local rules — ready for both the Qualifying Broker and the Associate Broker to review together, including the exact language to use with the seller.
+Twenty minutes later I had the full picture — federal exposure, state penalties, local rules — assembled for the Qualifying Broker and Associate Broker to review together.
+The Qualifying Broker would take it from there.

-By the time I looked up, she was already gone to her next showing.
+By the time I looked up, the broker was already gone to their next showing.

-So three weeks ago, I started building one.
+So several weeks ago, I started building one.

 The federal floor is moving